flyingrobots/caverns/docs/roadmap.md

 * Pixi and box2d demo apps are consolidated into a single client app
 * Works both 'offline' and against a live server
-* Caves can be randomly generated
-* Game world is created using generated cave data
 * Basic game engine:
     * Component-based game object system exists
     * Game object serialization to/from JSON works